122 W. Main Street,

-The Palace Theatre opened in 1913, as a vaudeville theater, and later switched over to movies.
+The Palace Theatre opened in 1913, as a vaudeville theatre, and later switched over to movies.
 It was wired for sound in 1930.

 In 1935, it was purchased by Ed & Vivian Hahn on their wedding day.
 They operated it until September 17, 1979, when it was purchased by Vern & Christine Reynolds.
 Vern Reynolds is the sole current operator, operating as Reynolds Theatres.
 The theatre has been beautifully restored and renovated to its original appearance.
 A next-door barber shop was converted into a larger concession area.

 The Palace Theatre contains its original tin ceiling and features a 75 seat balcony, with seating for 300 on the main floor.

 On June 5, 2010, the town and theatre was hit by a tornado and is in the process of being restored.
 The theatre will seat on the main floor 234, and the balcony will be reduced to 45 seats.
-Reopening date will be June 1, 2011, but closed briefly in January 2016 and was reopened by new operators.
+It reopened June 1, 2011, but closed briefly in January 2016 and was reopened by new operators.